Dual Diagnosis IOP in Sioux Falls, SD

 Clinical Assessment

-1 to 2 DaysA licensed clinician conducts a confidential evaluation to determine the appropriate level of care and build your individualized treatment plan.
+1 to 2 DaysA licensed clinician conducts a confidential evaluation to confirm your co-occurring diagnosis and determine the appropriate level of care.

 Begin Treatment